In the driving seat: China's yuppies are new market force for global automakers

 Volume sales in this premium compact car sector have trebled to more than 52,000 in the past four years, according to IHS data, so remain, for now, a tiny niche in China's total passenger car market of close to 16.8 million.

-Some global luxury brands, such as Nissan Motor Co Ltd's (7201.T) Infiniti, Honda Motor Co Ltd's (7267.T) Acura and General Motors Co's (GM.N) Cadillac, have been late to enter China, and now see its potential as a market for premium cars.
+Some global luxury brands, such as Nissan Motor Co Ltd's Infiniti, Honda Motor Co Ltd's Acura and General Motors Co's Cadillac, have been late to enter China, and now see its potential as a market for premium cars.

 Infiniti is looking to improve price competitiveness with what global president Johan de Nysschen calls a "very aggressive ...and rapid localisation" strategy - making locally as many as 80 percent of the 100,000 cars Infiniti aims to sell in China in the medium term.
 The brand also aims to capture fast-emerging, young buyers with affordable entry-level luxury cars.